 Santa Barbara warrants more than just a day trip, but if that’s all you can muster, here are some of the best things to choose from.

 1. Mission Santa Barbara

-Established in 1786 by Franciscan friars, the gorgeous pale pink-columned church (still active friars there) is set on 13 acres of beautiful gardens, a cemetery with a mausoleum, museum and gift shop.
-Guided and self-guided tours are available.
+Established in 1786 by Franciscan friars, the gorgeous pale pink-columned church (still active friars there) is set on 13 acres of beautiful gardens, a cemetery with a mausoleum, museum, and gift shop.
+Guided and self-guided tours of Mission Santa Barbara are available.

 2. Santa Barbara Courthouse

 The Santa Barbara Courthouse is a highlight for anyone visiting the city.
 Built in 1929, the adobe Spanish-Colonial Revival building is surrounded by lush, landscaped gardens and palm trees.